Estimate Time5 min

 Buying shares of a bond mutual fund or ETF is an easy way to add a bond position.
 Bond funds hold a wide range of individual bonds, which makes them an easy way to diversify your holdings even with a small investment.

-Not all bond funds are actively managed.
-Investors who seek bond exposure in a fund can also choose among exchange-traded and index funds that track bond market indexes such as the Bloomberg Barclays Aggregate Bond Index.
+Not all bond funds or ETFs are actively managed.
+Investors who seek bond exposure in a fund can also choose among ETFs and index funds that track bond market indexes such as the Bloomberg Barclays Aggregate Bond Index.

-Here's more about the difference between investing in bond mutual funds and individual bonds.
+Here's more about the difference between investing in bond mutual funds or ETFs and individual bonds.

 Investing in individual bonds